-Winter weather is upon us for much of North America and with that comes the usual cold weather hardships, including the possibility of snow, sleet and ice along with flu season and freezing temperatures.
-Those low temperatures can also usher in a specific plumbing complication for homeowners – frozen pipes.
+Winter weather is upon us for much of North America and with that comes the usual cold weather hardships, including the chance of snow, sleet and ice along with flu season and freezing temperatures.
+Those low temperatures can also bring a specific plumbing complication for homeowners – frozen pipes.

-A frozen pipe is a typical, yet sometimes large-scale plumbing issue to face.
-When the weather gets colder and the temperature falls below freezing, the water in your home’s pipes may freeze and enlarge, which lead to anything from a tiny leak to large-scale flooding.
+A frozen pipe is a typical, yet sometimes major plumbing issue to face.
+When the weather turns cold and the temperature dips below freezing, the water in your home’s pipes may freeze and enlarge, which can result in anything from a tiny leak to large-scale flooding.

-There are several signs that can reveal a frozen pipe.
-If you notice a water line covered in frost or any lumps within the pipe, that is a pretty clear indication that your water pipe is frozen.
-While it may seem obvious to know if your water lines are frozen, just know that not all plumbing pipes are in sight.
-If you turn on the sink and the water is not running, or not flowing properly, or your toilets won’t refill after a flush, that’s also an indication that your pipes could be frozen.
+There are a few signs that can reveal a frozen pipe.
+If you see a water line covered in frost or any lumps within the pipe, that is a pretty clear indication that your water pipe is frozen.
+While it may seem obvious to know if your water lines are frozen, just know that not all plumbing pipes are always visible.
+If you turn on the sink and the water is not running, or not flowing properly, or your toilets won’t refill after a flush, that’s also an indication that your pipes may be frozen.

-So what can you do if you think your pipes could be frozen?
+So what can you do in the event that you think your pipes could be frozen?
 It is crucial to turn off the power to your water supply before you try to thaw your pipe in order to prevent the pipe from breaking.
 Try warming the frozen area of the pipe with heated water or packing towels that have been soaked in hot water around your water pipes.
-If these measures don’t solve the problem, call a professional plumber in to help.
+If these steps don’t solve the problem, call a professional plumber in to help.
 Never attempt to use a blowtorch, kerosene or propane heater, or anything else with an open flame, as these are fire dangers.

 If the pipe has actually burst, begin soaking up the water with a mop, rags or sponges to clean up as much as you can before it causes damage.
-If the damage is critical, go ahead and reach out to your insurance agent – some homeowners insurance policies cover burst pipes that cause water damage.
+If the damage is critical, go ahead and call your insurance agent – some homeowners insurance policies cover burst pipes that cause water damage.

-The American Red Cross recommends taking these steps to keep your pipes from freezing:
+The American Red Cross recommends taking these actions to keep your pipes from freezing:

 Keep garage doors sealed if there are water supply lines in the garage.

-Open kitchen and bathroom cabinet doors to permit warmer air to circulate around the plumbing.
+Open kitchen and bathroom cabinet doors to allow warmer air to circulate around the plumbing.
 Be sure to move any toxic cleaners and household chemicals up out of the reach of children.

 If you will be traveling during cold weather, leave the heat on in your home, set to a temperature no lower than 55° F.

-If these preventative measures do not work and you find yourself dealing with frozen pipes this winter, call the plumbing Experts—available 24/7/365— to help at or schedule an appointment online.
+If these preventative steps do not work and you find yourself dealing with frozen pipes this winter, call the plumbing Experts—available 24/7/365— to help at 847-250-6729 or schedule an appointment online.